yaaminiv/yaaminiv.github.io/_posts/2016-12-12-BCA-Assay-Trial-2.md

 - Substract average absorbance for the blank standards from the average absorbance of the remaining standards and unknown samles
  - This is the **blank-corrected absorbance**
 - Create a scatterplot for the standards
- - y-axis: BCA concentration (µg/µL)
+ - y-axis: BSA concentration (µg/µL)
- - x-axis: blank-corrected absorbances
+ - x-axis: blank-corrected absorbances (nm)
  - Add polynomial trendline
  - Display equation and R-squared value
 - Using the trendline equation in the scatterplot, calculate protein concentration from absorbance